Marc S. Gerken, P.E., has served as president and chief executive officer of American Municipal Power, Inc. (AMP) since February 2000.

 - The generation asset development effort underway by AMP is adding more than 1,400 MW of generation capacity, and AMP’s portfolio is approximately 20 percent renewable;

-- AMP has undertaken the largest development of new run-of-the-river hydroelectric generation in the United States with more than 300 MW at four sites at existing dams on the Ohio River;
+- AMP has completed the largest development of new run-of-the-river hydroelectric generation in the United States with more than 300 MW at four sites at existing dams on the Ohio River;

 - AMP became the largest equity owner of the 1,600 MW Prairie State Energy Campus, a state-of-the-art mine-mouth coal generating facility in southern Illinois that began full-commercial operation in November 2012;